 Instead: You're better off taking a short train ride to Ocata or St Pol de Mar.

-See also: Best Beaches in Spain
+See also: Best Beaches in Barcelona

 5. Eat On Las Ramblas